rich-iannone/greenwood/ROADMAP.md

 Random-effects and regularized Cox models.

-- Shared frailty models (random intercept) for clustered or familial data
+- **Cox shared frailty model** (random cluster-level intercept) for repeated-events, multi-centre, or familial data where within-cluster correlation must be modelled, not merely accounted for via robust SEs (`cluster=`)
+- **Gamma shared frailty** (first priority): the conjugate prior allows analytic marginalization (estimation via EM algorithm or penalized partial likelihood with an outer profile-likelihood search over the frailty variance $\theta$)
+- **Log-normal shared frailty** (follow-on): more flexible hazard heterogeneity, which requires Laplace approximation over the random effects (analogous to `coxme` in R)
-- Frailty variance estimation and inference
+- Frailty variance estimation, inference, and likelihood-ratio test for $\theta = 0$
+- Conditional and marginal predictions for known and new clusters
 - Elastic-net Cox regression (ridge, lasso, elastic-net) for high-dimensional covariates
 - Regularization parameter selection via cross-validation